squarematr1x/Networking-between-PC-and-SoC-FPGA/README.md

 ### Explanation

 Every *RGB* pixel of the image is multiplied by nonuniform scale *A*.
-The resulting pixel *y*:
+The resulting pixel *y* is:

 ![equation](https://github.com/squarematr1x/Networking-between-PC-and-SoC-FPGA/blob/master/screenshot/eq.png?raw=true)

 This matrix multiplication is done on the FPGA.
-Note that A-channel is not modified.
-This particular matrix multiplication results in peculiar looking images.
+Note that A-channel is not modified and overflow is possible.
+This particular scaling results in peculiar looking images.

 ## Known limitations